pulp-platform/multispectral-riemannian/README.md

 ```

 Add the option `b` to execute the code on the Board.
 The parameter `f` keeps the compiler from using the FMA unit.
 Also, the option `d` forces the compiler to use soft division ans square root.
 See the help page displayed with `./run.sh -h`.

+# License and Attribution

+This repository is released under the Apache-2.0 license, see LICENSE file for details, except for the codes in the folder `multiscale_bci_python` which is developed based on [MultiScale-BCI/IV-2a](https://github.com/MultiScale-BCI/IV-2a) repository, released under MIT License.